Susan Schnall

 Board President, Veterans for Peace

-Susan Schnall was an Assistant Adjunct Professor, New York University, School of Professional Studies, Healthcare Management for the 25 years.
-In April, 2015 she was awarded an Honorary Doctor of Humanities by Ohio Wesleyan University.
+Susan Schnall was an Assistant Adjunct Professor at New York University, School of Professional Studies, Healthcare Management for 25 years.
+In April, 2015, she was awarded an Honorary Doctor of Humanities by Ohio Wesleyan University.